 Can Portuguese Citizens Qualify for The NHR?

-This is a bit of a gray area.
+This is a bit of a grey area.
 Mainly, the government states that you need to be out of Portugal for the last five years to qualify.
 This means that all your taxes and such are paid in a completely different country.

-So if you’re a Portuguese citizen, then you may qualify for the NHR Program Portugal, if you can prove that you’ve been outside of the country for the last five years.
+So, if you’re a Portuguese citizen, then you may qualify for the NHR Program Portugal if you can prove that you’ve been outside of the country for the last five years.

 Portugal is still one of the most sought-after countries in the European Union, and its taxation can make it more preferable than its counterparts Spain or Italy.